milenio696/David-Dev-Projects/Python+AI - Microsoft/README.md

 The system rewrites user questions into optimized keyword queries, performs a local Lunr search on the dataset, and then uses a language model to generate responses based strictly on retrieved results.

 **Main file:** `rag_query_rewrite.py`

 ---

+## **5. PDF and Multimodal Image Analysis**

+Includes scripts for processing PDFs and images with multimodal AI models:

+- **`openai_pdf_analysis.py`** – Converts PDF pages to images and sends them to a multimodal AI model to extract text or answer questions about the content.
+Useful for automation, catalogs, manuals, or books.
+- **`multimodal_image_ai_analysis.py`** – Sends images (local or remote) to a multimodal AI model for analysis, generating captions, insights, or answering specific questions.
+Supports Base64-embedded images for offline/local files.

+---